 According to MOH's weekly notice on infectious diseases, numbers peaked at 1,105 cases in the week ending 10 March, a 42 per cent increase from the week before.

-Although Hand, Foot and Mouth disease (HFMD) is a highly contagious disease affecting people from all ages, kids below age 5 are more susceptible to it.
+Although HFMD is a highly contagious disease affecting people of all ages, kids below age 5 are more susceptible to it.
 If you send your little one to kindergarten or childcare, they have an even higher chance of contracting the disease from their peers.

 The incubation period of HFMD is three to five days (it can range from two days to two weeks).
 Other than medication to relieve the symptoms, there is no specific treatment or vaccine to treat HFMD.
 As it is a self-limiting disease, this means it usually goes away by itself after five to seven days.
 Meanwhile, do keep your tot in good health by observing simple practices.

-The Ministry of Health regularly updates a list to show the childcare centres and kindergartens with more than 10 cases of HFMD, or an attack rate of 13 per cent.
+MOH updates a list regularly to show the childcare centres and kindergartens with more than 10 cases of HFMD, or an attack rate of 13 per cent.
 If you suspect that your child has HFMD, bring him to the doctor for a check-up.
 Don’t bring him out in public, to prevent him from spreading the disease to others.